-To clarify, a chacarero is a traditional Chilean sandwich.
-Chacarero, the one-time food cart turned fast-casual counter Downtown, capitalizes on said sandwich -- especially during lunch.
-The signature sandwich is served on house-made bread with your choice of grilled steak or chicken (or both), Muenster cheese, tomatoes, steamed green beans (not a typo), hot sauce, and avocado spread.
-Do as the locals do and get in line for the namesake sandwich, and walk away with your custom chacarero (get the large, you’ve waited this long) and some empanadas... for good measure.
+Chacarero, a one-time food truck turned Downtown fast-casual counter, specializes in the eponymous traditional Chilean sandwich.
+The signature chacarero starts with house-made round bread and your choice of grilled steak or chicken (or both).
+The sandwich is then filled with Muenster cheese, tomatoes, steamed green beans (not a typo), hot sauce, and an avocado.
+Do as Bostonians do and get in line for the namesake sandwich... and order some empanadas on the side for good measure.

 The Taza Chocolate factory tour in Somerville is a chocolate-lover’s dream because you not only get to wear a fashionable hairnet while seeing how Taza makes its organic, farmer-friendly chocolate, but you also get to taste said chocolate.
 Taza makes it chocolate through a traditional Central and South American stone-grinding process that yields a finer, richer cocoa taste than you'd find in more mainstream candy bars.
 If you want to skip the whole learning bit and get right to the good stuff, you can also stop by The Taza Chocolate Bar in the Boston Public Market for some downright wicked hot cocoa.